What are Sources and Uses?

 For the final step, we must calculate the sponsor equity (i.e., the size of the equity check from the PE firm) now that we have the values of the total debt raised and the management rollover.

 - Sponsor Equity Contribution = $266.1m – $184.1m = $82.0m

 Alternatively, we could’ve just multiplied the total required equity ($91.1m) by the implied ownership in the post-LBO company (90.0%).

-We’ve now completed filling out the sources & uses table and can wrap up by making sure both sides are equal to each other.
+We’ve now completed filling out the sources and uses of funds table and can wrap up by making sure both sides are equal to each other.

 Because our total sources cell links directly to the total uses, it’ll be more practical for our formula to sum up all of the line items for each side as opposed to subtracting the bottom cell from each side.